-Our 60-credit CACREP-accredited MS in Clinical Mental Health Counseling (CMHC) program lays the groundwork for aspiring counselors to begin work in a highly competitive and rewarding field helping clients.
-In this graduate program, you'll learn the counseling theory and clinical training you need to become a licensed professional counselor.
+Our 60-credit, CACREP-accredited MS in Clinical Mental Health Counseling (CMHC) program prepares aspiring counselors for a highly rewarding career helping clients and families.
+In this NYC-based graduate program, you'll learn the counseling theory and clinical training you need to become a licensed professional counselor.
 Taught by clinically active faculty, you'll benefit from their experience and expertise.

 Licensure and Certification